Last Christmas (Doctor Who): Plot

 On Christmas Eve, Clara finds Santa Claus stranded on her roof.
 The Doctor arrives to take Clara away.
 Santa tells the Doctor that he will need his help before the night is over.
 The Doctor and Clara arrive at a North Pole base where four of the crew in the infirmary are being devoured by Dream Crabs – blind aliens which induce dreams on their intended victims as a distraction whilst devouring the victims' brains and which use telepathy to see the surroundings of people thinking about a crab.
 More crabs attack the Doctor, Clara, and the unaffected crew, only for Santa to rescue them.
-Clara reveals that during their last meeting, (Note: As depicted in the previous episode "Death in Heaven" (2014).) she lied to the Doctor about Clara's boyfriend Danny Pink coming back from the dead.
-The Doctor says that he lied about finding Gallifrey.
+Clara reveals that during their last meeting, (Note: As depicted in the previous episode "Death in Heaven" (2014).) she lied to the Doctor about saving Danny Pink's, her boyfriend, life.
+The Doctor says that he lied about finding his home planet, Gallifrey.
 The Doctor sends Clara to recover Santa's crab specimen, but Clara, thinking about the crab, makes it come alive and attack her.

-The Dream Crabs, shown here at the Doctor Who Symphonic Spectacular.

 Clara reunites with Danny in a dream.
 The Doctor willingly falls victim to another crab to enter the dream.
 Clara still resists willing herself to wake up, until Danny tells her that she can miss him while also moving on with her life.
 Clara and the Doctor wake up, which kills the crabs devouring them.
 The Doctor deduces that they are not awake, but in a different layer of a multi-faceted dream and have been since the initial crab attack.
 He explains that Santa is the manifestation of their subconscious minds fighting back.
 Santa wakes the group up.

 Clara reminds the Doctor that they met Santa before arriving, proving that everything else has also been a dream and that none of the scientists are scientists.
-The affected personnel – manifestations of the Doctor, Clara, and the "scientists'" minds – attack and kill Professor Albert.
-The Doctor, Clara, and the "scientists" dream of Santa, who wakes them up to their real lives, one by one, until only Clara is left.
+The affected personnel, manifestations of their minds, attack and kill Professor Albert.
+The Doctor, Clara, and the scientists dream of Santa, who wakes them up to their real lives, one by one, until only Clara is left.

 Upon waking, the Doctor traces the psychic signal linking their dreams back to Clara.
-He pulls the crab off, and learns that Clara is now an elderly woman.
-The Doctor regrets not coming back sooner, when Santa appears.
-Realising that he is still dreaming, the Doctor wakes up again.
+He pulls the crab off and learns that Clara is now an elderly woman.
+The Doctor regrets not coming back sooner.
+However, when Santa appears he realises that he is still dreaming, the Doctor wakes up again.
 He frees Clara, still a young adult, from the crab.
 Offering her all of time and space, the Doctor implores Clara to join him.
 Clara accepts.

 Production

+Writing

+"Last Christmas" was written by showrunner Steven Moffat.
+It was the fifth Christmas special he wrote and the tenth overall.
 The scene where the Doctor visits the elderly Clara and helps her open a Christmas cracker mirrors a scene from "The Time of the Doctor", when he was too weak to pull a cracker open by himself, at the end of life of his previous incarnation.